Optimal Stopping in Latent Diffusion Models: Optimal dimension reduction and stopping time

 \section{Optimal dimension reduction and stopping time}

 In this section, we address the important question of how dimensionality reduction affects the diffusion process with respect to the intrinsic geometric structure of the data.
-Our analysis focuses on selecting the rank $d$ of the projection matrix $P_d$ and the stopping time of the diffusions \eqref{eq:SDE-backward} and \eqref{eq:SDE-backward-estimated}.
+Our analysis focuses on selecting the rank $d$ of the projection matrix $P_d$ and the stopping time of the diffusions, by examining the dependence of $\Delta_{d, t, O}(\Sigma)$ and $\Delta_{d, t, O}(\hat \Sigma)$ on $d$ and~$t$.
+We begin by the simpler case where the covariance matrix is assumed to be diagonal before moving on to a general covariance matrix (with unknown eigenvectors).